gratianlup/temp/docs/assembly-view.md

 - for direct calls (target is an function name/address), a black arrow is used.
 - for indirect or virtual function calls (target is a register or memory operand), a green arrow is used.

-*Hovering* with the mouse over the arrow displays a target functions list, with details about their execution time.
+*Hovering* with the mouse over the arrow displays a list of target functions with details about their execution time.
 For example, the indirect call below at runtime has the *std::_Random_device* function as the only target:

 [![Profiling UI screenshot](img/assembly-call-target_691x172.png){: style="width:500px"}](img/assembly-call-target_691x172.png){:target="_blank"}

 ???+ note
-    Functions in the list have a right-click context menu with options to open the Assembly view, preview popup, and select the function in the other views. *Double-click/Ctrl+Return* opens the Assembly view for the selected function.
+    Functions in the list have a right-click context menu with options to open the Assembly view, preview popup, and select the function in the other views.

+    *Double-click/Ctrl+Return* opens the Assembly view for the selected function.
 Combine these shortcuts with the *Shift* key to open the Assembly view in a new tab instead.

  Call instructions with a known target have the function name operand changed into a link (underlined, bold, blue text).
 The link makes it easy to navigate to the called function and the function history to go back to the caller.